biocorecrg/advanced_linux_2019/bioformat.md

 <img src="images/run_selector.png" width="800"/>

-Now we can select the samples of interest and download the meta-data or the accession list.
+Now we can select the samples of interest and download the meta-data or the accession list. <br>
 The accession list is needed for the download using **fastq-dump** a program that is mandatory for this kind of database.

-Let's try to download the first sample with the access **SRR6466185**.
+Let's try to download the first sample with the access **SRR6466185**. <br>
 We need to indicate to the program that the data are from a paired end experiment, so they need to be written in separate files (option **--split-files**), and we want the to be compressed to avoid to waste disk space (option **--gzip**).

 ```{bash}
 fastq-dump --gzip --split-files SRR6466185